 THOMAS LIE-NIELSEN has been making hand planes since 1981, having worked for several years at Garrett Wade and having grown up around his father's traditional boat-building shop in mid-coast Maine.
 He is self-taught in machining, casting, pattern making and all other necessary metal and woodworking skills.
 Lie-Nielsen currently employs about 75 people who make about 100 various hand tools, planes, saws, chisels, and workbenches.
 He is also the author of Complete Illustrated Guide to Sharpening, which is published by Taunton Press.

-MIKE MASCELLI has been a student and practitioner of the upholstery trade for 35 years and divides his time between the worlds of classic cars and classic furniture.
-He has written for Hemmings Special Interest Autos and Sports and Exotic Cars on the virtues of his favorite MG automobiles Mike has been fortunate to collaborate on some minimally intrusive furniture projects with Don Williams, Sr., Furniture Conservator of the Smithsonian, including work on some historic chairs that are now displayed at the US House of Representatives.
+MIKE MASCELLI has been a student and practitioner of the upholstery trade for almost 40 years and divides his time between the worlds of classic cars and classic furniture.
+He has written for Hemmings Special Interest Autos and Sports and Exotic Cars on the virtues of his favorite MG automobiles.
+Mike has been fortunate to collaborate on some minimally intrusive furniture projects with Don Williams, Sr., Furniture Conservator of the Smithsonian, including work on some historic chairs that are now displayed at the US House of Representatives.
 Mike is a charter member of the Professional Refinisher’s Group (PRG), founded in 1998 to connect professionals in the refinishing and conservation trades.
-He has published a number of articles for the PRG website and SAPFM Period Furniture Journal.
+He has published a number of articles for the PRG website and written on traditional upholstery for the SAPFM Period Furniture Journal.

 DAVID ORTH operates a woodworking and metalworking shop in the rural hill country just northwest of Chicago.
-He is known for out-of-the-box techniques applied to residential furniture, small boat building, liturgical furnishings, sculpture and more.
+He is known for crossover techniques such as boat building ideas applied to furniture, and combining wood, metal, and concrete.
 He has taught at the School of the Art Institute of Chicago and lectured at the Illinois Institute of Technology and many other design schools.
-He has completed many furniture commissions for Frank Lloyd Wright homes and ceremonial objects for synagogues, churches, businesses, and, yes, one for a zoo.
-David's wood and metal skills come bundled with a broad knowledge of depth psychology, Eastern and Western spirituality, and two degrees in philosophy.
-He believes that since art is about life, all of life (even the unexpected or difficult parts) can be included in our art.
-Author James A. Mangum describes Orth's work as " ...primal, ethereal, lyrical rock and roll, the blues, arias."
+He has completed hundreds of furniture commissions and sculptural objects for Frank Lloyd Wright homes, synagogues, churches, universities and businesses.
+David's wood and metal skills come bundled with a broad knowledge of science, psychology, philosophy, and art.
+He believes that a life of craft teaches us skills and subtle ways of seeing that contribute to human happiness, society, and the environment.
+The "way of craft" requires a respectful balance between tradition & progress - between nature and technology.
+Author James A. Mangum describes Orth's work as " primal, ethereal, lyrical rock and roll, the blues, arias."

 MYRA PERRIN is an Indiana based sculptor.
 "I love the infinite possibilities of working with wood and metal; bending, shaping, forging, sawing and painting are among the several techniques I use."
 She received her BFA in Furniture Design from the Herron School of Art in Indianapolis, IN.
 Myra works with wood and metal creating functional art, sculpture, and jewelry.
 She is currently working on a collection of jewelry which will nestle on her hand sculpted wood displays.
 She has work in private and public collections.